nwcadence/edX-DEV212x-Intro-to-DevOps/edx_next_course.md

 - Enables speed, reliability, and consistency.
 - Empowers frequent releases and self-service.

 There are many tools for automation in the Operations space, such as Puppet, Chef, PowerShell DSC, Azure Resource Manager (ARM) and others.
-These tools enable automation for almost any task that is typically performed by ops staff, from provisioning and configuring machines to configuring networks and firewalls to monitoring (and correcting) configuration drift.
+These tools enable automation for almost any task that is typically performed by operations staff, from provisioning and configuring machines to configuring networks and firewalls to monitoring (and correcting) configuration drift.

-Throughout the following Dev-Test- Release pipeline, automation plays an important role to deliver value continuously.
+Throughout the following Dev-Test-Release pipeline, automation plays an important role to deliver value continuously.

 ![](http://i.imgur.com/benuVaj.png)